javadev/LeetCode-in-Java/src/main/java/g1801_1900/s1898_maximum_number_of_removable_characters/readme.md

 **Output:** 0

-**Explanation:**: If you remove the first index in the array removable, "abc" is no longer a subsequence.
+**Explanation:** If you remove the first index in the array removable, "abc" is no longer a subsequence.

 **Constraints:**